Are you interested in joining NACL's Board of Directors?

 VICE PRESIDENT: Phyllis Horn

-As a parent of a daughter with Down Syndrome, Phyllis has been involved with the community of persons with developmental disabilities for over 30 years.
+As a parent of a daughter with Down Syndrome, Phyllis has been involved with the community of persons with developmental disabilities for about 40 years.
 Phyllis strongly believes that every individual can be productive in the life of the community.
 She supports and hopes to contribute to NACL's efforts to personalize productive plans for each of the people it serves.
 Phyllis is a semi-retired CPA, CMA, and currently an associate with a firm providing planning support to the farm, food, and drink manufacturing industry in BC.
 Phyllis has served on the Board of Directors for the United Way as both Treasurer and Vice President, and as the Treasurer for Nanaimo Citizen Advocacy Association.
-Phyllis was elected to NACL's Board of Directors on April 29, 2008, and during her tenure served as Director, Treasurer, Vice President, and President.
+Phyllis was originally elected to NACL's Board of Directors on April 29, 2008, and during her tenure served as Director, Treasurer, Vice President, and President.
 After taking some time away in 2017 and 2018, we were very pleased to have Phyllis return to our Board as a Director on November 27, 2018.

 TREASURER: Paul Best